Tag: Masan

 Christmas in Korean War and Iron Triangle

-Edward Hoth was excited to receive two Christmas dinners, one from the Marines and the Navy including turkey, candy, and beer.
-After Christmas he fought in the Iron Triangle at Cheorwon and then he went to Wonsan, North Korea where he found many dead soldiers along the road.
+Edward Hoth recalls being excited to receive two Christmas dinners, one each from the Marines and Navy.
+He notes they were complete meals, including turkey, candy, and beer.
+After Christmas he fought in the Iron Triangle at Cheorwon and then he went to Wonsan, North Korea, where he found many dead soldiers along the road.

 Fidel Diaz